LaVielle/laser-cat/README.md

 }
 ```

-## III - Importing and displaying an image
+## 3. Importing and displaying an image

 First, create a new subfolder in your main project folder to keep things clean and organized.
 Call it `assets`.
 Download your favorite cat image and place it in the `assets` folder you just created.